 - The rate of increase began to slow in the Western Cape from about the week of 8-14 June 2020 (week 24), while Gauteng continued to increase at an exponential rate until the week of 13-19 July 2020 (week 29).

-- The Gauteng province has the highest number of cumulative cases to date and had the highest number of new cases in the past two weeks.
+- The Eastern Cape has recorded the highest number of new cases in the past two weeks.

 Districts in Gauteng:

 - After the initial exponential growth of infections, the rate of increase in all districts dipped significantly below exponential growth in the week of 30 March-5 April 2020 (week 14) as lockdown level 5 was implemented.

 - The rate of increase varied thereafter for a short period, but exponential increases have been evident in all districts since the week of 18-24 May 2020 (week 21).